simonecorsi/awesome/README.md

 ## TypeScript

+*   [garronej/denoify](https://github.com/garronej/denoify) - 🦕For NPM module authors that would like to support Deno but do not want to write and maintain a port.

 *   [transitive-bullshit/chatgpt-api](https://github.com/transitive-bullshit/chatgpt-api) - Node.js client for the unofficial ChatGPT API. 🔥

 *   [immobiliare/backstage-plugin-ldap-auth](https://github.com/immobiliare/backstage-plugin-ldap-auth) - Backstage plugin to authenticate users to an external LDAP server